vaughnkoch/idsenv/readme.md

 ```
 brew install httpie ack tree fortune cowsay figlet lolcat

 # Try out a few:
+ack some-string-here   # Better than grep
+http google.com   # Easier curl
 fortune | cowsay | lolcat
 fortune | figlet | lolcat
 ```

 ### If you're on Windows

 Honestly, data science and open source engineering is WAY easier on a Mac.
 However, you should install Python from python.org, and install git from https://git-scm.com/download/win.

 ## Chapter 2: Python

 Talk: What is a virtualenv and why should I use one?

-Install Python and virtualenv
+### Check Python version and install virtualenv

 ```
 python --version  # This should be 3.x, preferably 3.7